 Beyond the regular coursework, students have opportunities to pursue internships and independent study courses that allow them to focus their skills and apply them in a workplace environment.
 At the end of their studies, students work with faculty to design and implement their own research projects, either as a Capstone course for undergraduates or a research project for graduate students.
 The department’s program also provides a solid foundation for students wishing to continue in many other graduate programs.

 The Geography Department offers a supportive atmosphere featuring responsive, accomplished faculty and state-of-the-art facilities.
 The faculty maintains a flexible curriculum, involves students in research, keeps offerings updated with changes in the field and the job market, and helps students obtain internships.
 As a result, many of our students secure employment as professional geographers before graduation.
-Master’s degree students are trained in the traditions and methods of geography including the latest geo-spatial technologies such as Geographic Information Systems (GIS) and Remote Sensing (RS).
+Geography majors are trained in the traditions and methods of geography including the latest geo-spatial technologies such as Geographic Information Systems (GIS) and Remote Sensing (RS).